SbWereWolf/xml-navigator/README.md

 # Xml Navigator

-Xml Navigator base on XMLReader.
+The PHP library Xml Navigator base on XMLReader.

 You can assign XML as string or as URI ( or file system path to file).